amweisensee16/mlt_tools/README.md

 This script is for PDUs with nasty patterns that can not be bulk created.

 Supports:
-Alternating Phase Legs
+Alternating Phase Legs,
-Grouped Phase Legs
+Grouped Phase Legs,
-Alternating Circuit Breakers
+Alternating Circuit Breakers,
 Grouping Circuit Breakers